pragup/pragup.github.io/_pages/cv.md

 * **Oak Ridge National Laboratory (ORNL)**
 * Research Intern, *Jun 2017 - Dec 2017*
 * Developed an optimal tool path traversal algorithm based on Traveling salesman problem (TSP) for any dense fill problem in AM.
-Implemented these algorithms in Python and C++, using CPLEX Python and C++ API.
+Implemented these algorithms in **Python** and **C++**, using CPLEX Python and C++ API.
 Further, effects of mechanical parameter of AM on tool path is jointly investigated with researchers from MIT and ORNL (Manuscript in preparation).
-* Developed a Python module to do Euler Transformation of any arbitrary infill lattice.
+* Developed a **Python** module to do Euler Transformation of any arbitrary infill lattice.
-* Testing and integrating variable density hexagonal meshing library in C++ for ORNL SLICER 2.
+* Testing and integrating variable density hexagonal meshing library in **C++** for ORNL SLICER 2.

 * **Oak Ridge National Laboratory (ORNL)**
 * Research Intern, *May 2018 - Aug 2018*
-* Integrated Triangle mesh generator library in C++ with ORNL SLICER 2.
+* Integrated Triangle mesh generator library in **C++** with ORNL SLICER 2.
-* Developed C++ module to do Euler transformation of Triangle mesh and integrated it with ORNL SLICER 2.
+* Developed **C++** module to do Euler transformation of Triangle mesh and integrated it with ORNL SLICER 2.

 * **Washington State University**
 * Graduate Research, *Jan 2015 – May 2016*
-* Developed a C++ module in lammps from scratch for nanoscale fluids, works for both shared memory and distributed shared memory systems.
+* Developed a **C++** module in lammps from scratch for nanoscale fluids, works for both shared memory and distributed shared memory systems.
-* Developed a C++ tool that captures 3D geometry projections on any plane in 3D during simulation in lammps and a C tool to handle pre and post processing for lammps involving multiple formats.
+* Developed a **C++** tool that captures 3D geometry projections on any plane in 3D during simulation in lammps and a **C** tool to handle pre and post processing for lammps involving multiple formats.

 * **NEi Software**, Westminster, CA
 * Finite Element Analysis intern, *May 2013 - Aug 2013*
-* Testing and developing NEi Nastran non-linear optimization solver written in C++.
+* Testing and developing NEi Nastran non-linear optimization solver written in **C++**.
 * Integrated and tested a non-linear optimization solver, IPOPT to NEi Nastran that gives better performance in terms of checkerboard and symmetry of design when forces are symmetric.

 TECHNICAL SKILLS
 ======
 * Packages: Open MP, open MPI, SciPy, NumPy, pandas, Pyspark, Cplex, lpsolve, Caffe, TensorFlow

+PROJECTS
+====
+**Text Classification using Convolution Neural Network (CNN)**: Implemented CNN for sentimental analysis of Text data in **Python** using TensorFlow and evaluated on Movie Review Data set on Kaggle with accuracy 62.187% , ranked me in top 300(post competition).
+**Letter recognition using Artificial Neural network (ANN)**: Implemented a scalable binary classification algorithm in **Matlab** using ANN with one hidden layer, on UCI dataset of English letters with accuracy of 93.9% compared to original paper with 80% accuracy.
+**Topological Data Analysis using Mapper algorithm**: Implemented Mapper algorithm in **Python** for detecting some topological information such as flares that cannot be identified by a standard principal component analysis.

 PUBLICATIONS
 ======